huggingface/datasets/datasets/yoruba_gv_ner/README.md

 #### Who are the annotators?

-The data was annotated by Jesujoba Alabi and David Adelani for the papaer:
+The data was annotated by Jesujoba Alabi and David Adelani for the paper:
 [Massive vs. Curated Embeddings for Low-Resourced Languages: the case of Yorùbá and Twi](https://www.aclweb.org/anthology/2020.lrec-1.335/).

 [More Information Needed]